 Central Queensland

-8. K’Gari Great Walk
+11. K’gari Great Walk

-Time Taken: 6-8 days
+Duration: 6-8 days

-Length: 90km
+Distance: 90km

-Highlights: Secluded experience of K’Gari’s wonders
+Highlights: Secluded experience of K’gari’s wonders

 Challenges: It’s a long walk, beware of dingoes

 Formerly known as the Fraser Island Great Walk, you can spend a week on the world’s largest sand island and never know you’re at one of Australia’s most frequented spots.
-If you’re looking for an intimate way to experience K’Gari – which means paradise in Butchulla language – this is it.
-K’Gari.
-The walk passes Lake McKenzie/Boorangoora, an absolute dream in crystal blue, and Lake Boomanji, dashing in tea tree red.
-You’ll also get to walk through the fantastical Valley of the Giants with its thousand-year-old satinay trees.
-Fittingly, you finish at Happy Valley.
+If you’re looking for an intimate way to experience K’gari – which means paradise in Butchulla language – this is it.
+The walk passes Boorangoora/Lake McKenzie, an absolute dream in crystal blue, and Lake Boomanji, dashing in tea tree red.

-Photo by Gabby Boisseau
+Photo by Niamh Curran

-9. Carnarvon Gorge Great Walk
+12. Carnarvon Gorge Great Walk

-Time Taken: 6-8 days
+Duration: 6-8 days

-Length: 90km
+Distance: 90km

 Highlights: Aboriginal rock art and remote hiking